khanmjk/altsoftwareplanning/README.md

 4.  **Manage Roadmap & Backlog:**
     * Navigate to "Roadmap & Backlog".
     * Add new initiatives, define their strategic attributes (goals, themes, ROI, owner, PM notes, etc.), and set their initial status (e.g., "Backlog", "Defined").
-    * Edit existing initiatives as they evolve.
+    * Edit existing initiatives as they evolve, either inline or via the modal.
 5.  **Tune Capacity Constraints:**
     * Navigate to "Capacity Tuning".
     * Set global working days, holidays, org events, and default leave days.
     * For each team, configure leave uptake %, variable leave impact, team activities, recurring overhead, and **AI productivity gain %**.
     * Review the summary, narrative, and waterfall chart.
     * **Save All Capacity Configuration**.
+6.  **Analyze Dashboard Views:**
+    * Navigate to the **"Dashboard"**.
+    * Use the carousel to switch between the "Investment Distribution", "Investment Trend", and "Roadmap by Quarter" widgets.
+    * Use the filters to analyze data for specific years, organizations, or teams.
-6.  **Manage Yearly Plan:**
+7.  **Manage Yearly Plan:**
     * Navigate to "Year Plan".
-    * Pull in "Committed" initiatives from the backlog/roadmap or add new ones specific to the plan.
+    * Select a planning year from the dynamic dropdown.
     * Assign detailed SDE Year estimates per team.
     * Mark critical initiatives as "Protected".
 Drag and drop to prioritize.
     * Use "Capacity Scenarios" and the "Apply Constraints & AI Gains (Net)?" toggle to analyze.
     * Review the "Enhanced Team Load Summary" table to see detailed capacity and loading.
     * **Save Current Plan Order & Estimates**.
-7.  **Forecast Resources (Optional):** Navigate to "Resource Forecasting" for team-specific hiring and availability modeling.
+8.  **Forecast Resources (Optional):** Navigate to "Resource Forecasting" for team-specific hiring and availability modeling.

 ---